disha91100/Power-Platform-Admin-in-a-day/Administration-and-Governance/M02-HOL-Monitor.md

    ![](images/M02/M2-EX1-T2-S9.png)

-10. Select Export data.
+10. Select **Export data**.

     ![](images/M02/M2-EX1-T2-S10.png)

-11. If you have Excel installed choose one of the options and select Export.
+11. If you have Excel installed choose one of the options and select **Export**.
 After the file downloads review the details available.
 If you don’t have Excel simply select Cancel.

     ![](images/M02/M2-EX1-T2-S11.png)